christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 - Ateas the Scythian was also Artaxerxes II Memnon ("Kai Bahman") of Persia aka Phillip II in Macedonia aka Nectanebo II in Egypt aka Evagoras I of Salamis (Cyprus).

 ![Fig.1.9](/images/AteasPhillipAlexander.jpg){:width="400px"}\
 Fig. 1.9.
-L. Ateas the Scythian.
+L. Ateas the Scythian (Ata- or Atha-, meaning "forefather" or "ancestor" in Scythian).
 M. Philip II of Macedon.
 R. Alexander the Great.
 Ateas and Artaxerxes II Mnemon were reported "enemies" of Phillip.
 Ateas dies in battle against him, and in the Alexander Romance, a book that has its earliest copy dating back a couple of centuries after Alexanders life, the wizard-pharaoh Nectanebo II is secretly Alexander's real father, magically impersonating the god Amun.
 This is not fantasy; it is a mythological encoding of historical truth.
-  - Son 1: Alexander the Great.
-In India he took the regional aliases of Chandragupta Maurya ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
-"Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" in Sanskrit/Hindi.
-"Gupta" = Hidden)).
-Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros.
-"Aži-ander": Aži
+  - Son 1: Alexander the Great: Akrosander/Akrosas ("dragon man" in Scythian) who was king of the Scythian Kingdom.
+His name connects to Asander, king of Bosphorus.
+Alexander was his title.
+"Aži-ander" = Aži
-    (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man".
+    (Avestan "dragon") + Andros (Greek "man") = "Dragon-Man", the same as Akrosander/Akrosas.
 Alaksandu of Wilusa, a Hittie king of Wilusa (Troy) (Alaksandu = Alak-San-Du (Hurrian: "Ruler-Dragon-Son")), who predates Alexander by 800 years, proves that the name Alexander was a Scythian title for kings.
+In India he took the regional aliases of Chandragupta Maurya
+    ("Chandragupta" = "Sander-Gupta" (Scythian "Sander" = Alexander.
+"Aleks" = Greekization of "Alakh" which means "not seen" or "unseen" and in Sanskrit/Hindi "Gupta" = Hidden)).
+Greek sources (Megasthenes) refer to Chandragupta Maurya as "Sandrokottos" with the Sandro- deriving from Alexandros.
 Aži-Sandar also = "Dragon King" in Mittani and Old Persian.
 Recorded in the Persian 'Iskandarnameh', or 'Book of Alexander', and 'Shahnameh' and Islamic sources, is that Alexander the Great was a
     Persian prince named Bubares who was the son of Artaxerxes II Memnon (Kai Bahman), half brother of "Dara" (Darius III), and that Macedon